OpenWaterAnalytics/EPyT/paper/paper.md

 structures and function names which are human-readable and self-explanatory.
 In addition to EPyT, a few other relevant Python-based tools connect with EPANET.
 The most advanced, and relevant, is the [Water Network Tool for Resilience](https://github.com/USEPA/WNTR)  (WNTR), which was developed by the US EPA and Sandia National Laboratories, and released under the Revised BSD license [@klise2017]. `WNTR` facilitates the simulation of both hydraulic and quality dynamics, and in addition, it allows the simulation of various events such as pipe breaks, disasters such as earthquakes, power outages, fires, and contamination events.
 At the moment, `WNTR` includes only a subset of EPANET functions necessary for its simulation capabilities.
 The [Object-Oriented Pipe Network Analyzer](https://github.com/oopnet/oopnet) (OOPNET) is a Python package that allows modelling and simulating hydraulic water distribution systems  [@steffelbauer2015].
 A drawback is that, since `OOPNET` is based on the runtime executable of EPANET, it does not provide access to the internal library functions.
 The [OWA-EPANET](https://pypi.org/project/owa-epanet/) is a SWIG auto-generated "thin" wrapper around the EPANET libraries.
 The goal of this package is to provide a Python interface that requires minimal effort to keep up to date with the core library and can be used by higher-level applications.
 Other Python-based EPANET toolkits include [epynet](https://github.com/Vitens/epynet), developed by Vitens, and [epanettools](https://pypi.org/project/EPANETTOOLS/) which supports older versions of the EPANET toolkit.
 Recently a new tool has been published, [viswaternet](https://pypi.org/project/viswaternet/) which provides a tool for visualizing static and time-varying attributes of EPANET-based water distribution systems; this tool can be used in parallel with EPyT for visualization purposes [@thomas2023].

 A key unique feature of EPyT, is that it captures the complete function and parameter space of EPANET.
 Another important aspect of EPyT is that it shares the same function names as the EPANET-MATLAB Toolkit.
-Our motivation is that this will facilitate the transition of state-of-the-art code originating from academia (which typically uses MATLAB) to more industrial applications, which typically use Python due to its open-source license and its extended set of data analytics modules.
+Our motivation is that this will facilitate the transition of state-of-the-art code originating from research and academia (which typically uses MATLAB) to more industrial applications, which typically use Python due to its open-source license and its extended set of data analytics modules.

 # Functionality
 The EPyT python class, `epanet`, includes properties of the input network model, static properties, public